fruffers/chessGame/README.md

 2D GUI chess game Python using Tkinter and PIL, event driven, OOP
 <br />
 <br />
-IF YOU USE WINDOWS AND JUST WANT TO PLAY THE PURE GAME THEN DOWNLOAD THE 'DIST' FOLDER AND RUN THE EXE FILE.
-YOU MUST MAKE SURE YOU KEEP ITS 'MATS' FOLDER INSIDE IT OTHERWISE THE GAME WILL NOT WORK.
+If you use Windows and just want to play the pure game then download the 'dist' folder and run the exe file.
+You must make sure you keep its 'mats' folder inside it otherwise the game will not work.
 Alternately just download it here with 1 button click https://fruffers.itch.io/chess
 <br />
 Or if you want to run the game in Python make sure you have PIL (pillow) and Tkinter modules.
 <br />